-This practical, hands-on, studio-based program gives you access to state-of-the-art facilities and industry-connected instructors to undertake project briefs.
+This practical, hands-on, studio-based course gives you access to state-of-the-art facilities and industry-connected instructors to undertake project briefs.

-You will start your journey in the Certificate IV and upon successful completion continue in the Diploma.
 In the Certificate IV you will develop skills in drawing, painting and illustration, design and concept development and textile history and contemporary practice.
-You’ll present your concepts using computer-aided design techniques.
+You’ll learn how to present your concepts using computer-aided design techniques.

-In the diploma stage of the program you will develop sophisticated skills and expertise in colour, drawing, design and computing, enabling you to plan, develop and produce screen-printed, machine-knitted or woven fabrics for a variety of applications.
+In the Advanced Diploma stage of the course you will develop sophisticated skills and expertise in colour, drawing, design and computing, enabling you to plan, develop and produce screen-printed, machine-knitted or woven fabrics for a variety of applications.

-You will create experimental textile samples using a range of materials and processes, including dye technologies, digital printing, laser cutting and fabric manipulation.
+You will build on your skills to create experimental textile samples using a range of materials and processes, including dye technologies, digital printing, laser cutting and fabric manipulation.

 With a focus on industry-based projects you’ll work with major and independent Australian and international companies, giving you the opportunity to be involved in developing a collection of textiles to technical and market specifications.